scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDLAuditor.md

   A-1 --- B-1
 ```

 ScalarDL uses the following ports for the connections between ScalarDL Ledger and ScalarDL Auditor.
-You must allow these connections between ScalarDL Ledger and ScalarDL Auditor.
+You must allow these connections between ScalarDL Ledger and ScalarDL Auditor:

 * ScalarDL Ledger
   * 50051/TCP